 Automation can make many workflows a whole lot simpler—and the less admin and data entry you do, the more time you can spend making money.
 That’s what small business automation is all about.

 Here are 18 areas of your small business that you can start automating today.

 Come tax season, a lot of entrepreneurs find themselves scrambling to dig up gas receipts and retroactively build a journal of their business mileage.
 If that sounds like you, give MileIQ a try.

-As you prepare for tax season, mileage is one of the many deductions you may be thinking about.
-If you’re scrambling to dig up receipts and retroactively building a journal of your time in the car, give MileIQ a try this year.
 The simple app works in the background on your phone to keep a record of where you’ve been.
-You can save favorite locations and even set work hours to properly categorize your trips, and everything gets saved into a beautiful record that you’d have a hard time creating in one painful sitting.
+You can save favorite locations and even set work hours to properly categorize your trips.
+Everything gets saved into a beautiful, easy-to-read record.

 Invoicing and collections